junxit/us-congress-bills-117/metadata.md

 - 2022-12-14 — Passed/agreed to in House: On agreeing to the resolution Agreed to without objection.
 - 2022-12-15 — Passed/agreed to in Senate: Received in the Senate, considered, and agreed to without amendment by Unanimous Consent.
 - 2022-12-15 — Received in the Senate, considered, and agreed to without amendment by Unanimous Consent. (consideration: CR S7242)
+- 2022-12-16 — Message on Senate action sent to the House.